lucat1/libstf/README.md

 3. _t postfix for types
 4. n_ prefix for next signals in state logic

-## Next TODOs
+## TODOs
-1. Refactor and rewrite unit tests for OutputWriter
+1. Documentation
+2. Stream configuration that can take as many config values at once as we have outstanding requests (and tests for it)